Lacri1/volmon-bot/README.md

 1.  **Create a New Application:**
     *   Go to the [Discord Developer Portal](https://discord.com/developers/applications).
-    *   Click on "New Application" and give it a name (e.g., "Volmon Bot").
+    *   Click on "New Application" and give it a name (e.g., "volmon Bot").

 2.  **Create a Bot User:**
     *   In your application's settings, navigate to the "Bot" tab on the left sidebar.